Koxx3/minimo/RUN.md

 - Use the defaul pin code : 147258

 => You can change the pin code in the application settings

+Nota : you can modify the Android project from [this github] (https://github.com/Koxx3/minimo_android)

 ## Settings
 TBD